-The structured securities are offered to the public in Austria, Germany, Hungary, Poland, Slovenia, Slovakia, the Czech Republic and Romania (see FT, line 55).
+The structured securities are offered to the public in Austria and Slovenia (see FT, line 55).
 They are issued in the form of a continuous issue.
 A base prospectus has been prepared in Austria pursuant to Art 7 par 4, fig. 1 of EU Regulation 809/2004.
 This base prospectus has been notified to